-It may suprise that disposable BBQs are widely used even by avid grill masters.
-There are some questions you may have such as how long do disposable BBQs last?
-What can you grill on a dispoable BBQ? and how best to use one?
-Well they’re all covered in this short guide.
+It may surprise that disposable BBQs are widely used even by avid grill masters.
+You may have some questions, such as how long disposable BBQs last.
+What can you grill on a disposable BBQ? and how best to use one?
+Well, they’re all covered in this short guide.

-You might be thinking what’s the point in them, well, a disposable BBQ is extremely convenient.
-They are very cheap, lightweight and easy to dispose after.
+You might be thinking, what’s the point of them?
+Well, a disposable BBQ is extremely convenient.
+They are very cheap, lightweight, and easy to dispose of after.
 How can you not love them?

 How to use a disposable BBQ?

-To use a disposable BBQ position on top of bricks or on a surface that will not burn i.e. off the grass.
+Use a disposable BBQ position on top of bricks or on a surface that will not burn, i.e., off the grass.
 Some of them come with metal legs to raise the BBQ up.

-Light the paper in the grill with matches or a lighter, sit back and wait for the charcoal to light and come up to temperature, which is usually around 20 minutes or so.
-The charcoal inside a disposable BBQ is treated for fast lighting so there will not be any need for any more paper or additives to get the grill to ignite.
+Light the paper in the grill with matches or a lighter, sit back, and wait for the charcoal to light and come up to temperature, usually around 20 minutes or so.
+The charcoal inside a disposable BBQ is treated for fast lighting, so there will not be any need for any more paper or additives to get the grill to ignite.

-You will know when the charcoal is fully lit as there will be no black charcoal remaining, instead it will all be grey and have a red glow under low light.
-At a minimum wait until one half of the charcoal in the tray has lit correctly before adding food directly over this lit charcoal.
+You will know when the charcoal is fully lit as there will be no black charcoal remaining.
+Instead, it will all be grey and glow red under low light.
+At a minimum, wait until half of the charcoal in the tray has been lit correctly before adding food directly over this lit charcoal.

-Disposable BBQ’s are not suitable for an indirect style of cooking and are only used for direct grilling.
-You can shake all the charcoal to one side of the BBQ to get onw side very hot however no lid and short grilling times mean no low and slow meats.
+Disposable BBQs are not suitable for an indirect cooking and are only used for direct grilling.
+You can shake all the charcoal to one side of the BBQ to get one side very hot; however, no lid and fast grilling times mean no low and slow meats.

 How long do disposable BBQ’s last?

-Disposable BBQ’s once lit will burn for approximately 1.5 hours.
-Once lit a disposable BBQ will only allow you to get approximately 1 – 1.15 hour of grilling time.
-After an hour the temperature of the grill starts to drop very quickly and cooking on the little remaining heat becomes very challenging.
+Disposable BBQs’ once lit, will burn for approximately 1.5 hours.
+Once lit, a disposable BBQ will only allow you to get about 1 – 1.15 hours of grilling time.
+After an hour, the grill’s temperature drops very quickly, and cooking on the remaining heat becomes very challenging.